solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

 After this, start your Storybook as usual and run `npm run test-storybook`.
 It should now run your stories as tests.
 Essentially, the test runner renders your stories, and if any errors or exceptions occur, the test fails.
-If the story renders without any errors, the test passes.
+If the story renders without any problems, the test passes.

 The output looks like normal Jest test output: